EPCCed/eidf-docs/docs/services/confidentialdataworkspace/router-docs.md

     IdentityFile <SSH credential for user>
 ```

 Where the `<Router IP Address>` can be found in the EIDF Portal under the project details page.
-Note that the Secure Virtual Desktop Proxy Address is not the IP address that you use to SSH to the router, the address under `machines`, eidfxxx-router is the correct address to use for ssh access to the router.
+Note that the Confidential Data Workspace Proxy Address is not the IP address that you use to SSH to the router, the address under `machines`, eidfxxx-router is the correct address to use for ssh access to the router.

 SSH credentials for the router can be added in the EIDF Portal under the project details page, more information on how to do this can be seen in the documentation section on [SSH Credentials in the EIDF Portal](../../access/ssh.md#generate-a-new-ssh-key).